 As far as type of paint and brand, I currently use a mix of brands that produce high quality artist's oils.
 I use colors from M. Graham & Co, Winsor & Newton Artist's line, and Professional Raphael Oil Colors.

 Along with the actual paint I use some basic mediums.
 Painting mediums offer a great deal of help in extending oil colors.
 Mediums change the working properties of oil color from the tube.
 They help thin and thicken oil paints, as well as change the drying times of the oil.

 There are many, many, different types of mediums.
-I stick to 3 basic ones: Refined Linseed Oil, Turpenoid, and Liquin.
-My main medium is a mixture of Linseed oil and turpenoid.
+I stick to 4 basic ones: Refined Linseed Oil (or Walnut oil), Turpenoid, Liquin, and a Walnut/Alkyd Medium from M. Graham.
 I will mix these into my paint to thin the paint and extend the drying time.
-I also use the linseed oil as a medium for glazing when I am putting finishing touches on a painting.
+I also use the linseed or walnut oil as a medium for glazing when I am putting finishing touches on a painting.

 Those are the basics of my palette and some of the materials I use.
 One of the things I love about oil painting is the constant experimentation.
 The colors you mix are never exactly the same, no matter how many times you have mixed them before.
 That is what makes painting so enjoyable, each piece is unique.